isan-Ethen/tautrust/README.md

 # Tautrust
-This is an verifier for interior mutability in Rust
+Types with interior mutability resemble the Ship of Theseus.